 The Old Man walked up to Mr. Praus and extended his hand.
 Mr. Praus Shook my Father’s hand as The Old Man said, “Not everyone feels this way.
 Just so you know.”

-Mr. Praus had large white eyes, which were bloodshot at the time.
-I can recall the look of appreciation and the nod the quiet old man gave my Father.
+Mr. Praus had large brown eyes, which were bloodshot at the time.
+I can recall the look of appreciation and the quiet nod the old man gave my Father.

 Afterwards, The Old Man grabbed me by my hand again and said, “Let’s go.”
 And we walked back home.

 The Old Man wanted everyone to see this.
 He was a hard man.
 He was not shy of a fight and hated bullies.
-The Old Man would have welcomed anyone if they had something to say about this but no one said anything.
+The Old Man would have welcomed anyone if they had something to say about this but no one said a thing.

 I recall seeing the charred wooden cross which was about three-feet high.
 I asked The Old Man about the cross.
 I asked because I knew the cross had something to do with God.